Qilu Pharmaceutical

 Blood Cancer United

-Blaine Robinson“Blood Cancer United’s Therapy Acceleration Program (TAP) works hand in hand with the biotech community with a shared urgency to transform outcomes in blood cancers.
-During ASCO 2026, our partnering goal is to work with biotech innovators committed to advancing novel therapies to patients with greater speed and impact.
+“Blood Cancer United’s Therapy Acceleration Program (TAP) works hand in hand with the biotech community with a shared urgency to transform outcomes in blood cancers.
+At BIO Partnering for Oncology, our partnering goal is to work with biotech innovators committed to advancing novel therapies to patients with greater speed and impact.
 Through strategic investment and partnership, TAP helps reduce development risk, accelerate progress, and deliver meaningful advances for the blood cancer community.”

 Blaine Robinson, PhD